openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/ldp_vp.json}}

 Note: the VP's `challenge` claim contains the value of the `nonce` of the presentation request and the `domain` claims contains the client id of the verifier.
 This allows the verifier to detect replay of a presentation as recommened in (#preventing-replay).

+## LDP VCs with BBS Signature Scheme

+BBS signature is a ZKP-enabled cryptographic scheme and can be used with any credential formats that supports signing multiple payloads (such as Data Integrity Proofs [@Data.Integrity] and JWPs [@JWP]).

+In order to create a ZKP-enabled credential with BBS, the credential Issuer must have a supported key type (e.g. bls12381g2)

+The following is an LDP-based Verifiable Credential with BBS Signature:

+<{{examples/credentials/ldp_bbs_vc.json}}

+### Presentation Request

+The presentation request will be similar to the LDP VC:

+<{{examples/request/request.txt}}

+The requirements regarding the credential to be presented are conveyed in the presentation_definition parameter.
+The content of the request is shown in the following example:

+<{{examples/request/pd_bbs_vc.json}}

+In the `presentation_definition`, the `limit_disclosure` constraint is set to true to selectively disclose a subset of claims from the requested credential.

+### Presentation Response

+The presentation response will look similar to the LDP VC example :

+<{{examples/response/response.txt}}

+The below example shows contents in a presentation_submission:

+<{{examples/response/ps_bbs_ldp.json}}

+The following is an example of VP token response using BBS Signature proofs:

+<{{examples/response/vp_token_bbs_ldp.json}}

 ## AnonCreds